 Teacher Licensure and the TTC

 Shady Hill's Teacher Training Course is an approved program for initial licensure by the Massachusetts Department of Elementary and Secondary Education.
-A master's degree is not essential to acquiring a teacher license under the Education Reform Act.
-Upon satisfactory completion of the TTC — even without the extra courses at Lesley or Tufts — and the required Massachusetts Tests for Educator Licensure (MTELs), graduates are able to obtain their initial license in early childhood, elementary, middle school humanities, middle school math, middle school math, or middle school math/science education.
+A master's degree is not required in order to acquire an initial teaching license in Massachusetts.
+Upon satisfactory completion of the TTC — with or without completion of a master's program -- and the required Massachusetts Tests for Educator Licensure (MTELs), graduates are able to obtain their initial license in early childhood, elementary, middle school humanities, middle school math, middle school math, or middle school math and science education.

-Once licensed in Massachusetts, teachers are eligible for certification in 40 other states under the reciprocal interstate agreement, though additional steps may be required by each state.
+Once licensed in Massachusetts, teachers are eligible for licensure in approximately 40 other states under the reciprocal interstate agreement, though additional steps may be required by each state.